Are you new to aviation or flight simulation and overwhelmed by everything there is to learn?

 - Guided reading assignments using FAA materials (PHAK, AIM, etc.)

 - Suggested homework assignments

-- A 1-hour one-on-one flying lesson with any of our Certified Flight Instructors (a $55+ value, valid for 2 months).
-Use this if you need extra help understanding the material presented during the class, if you need assistance setting/using your flight simulator, or if you want to get real-time feedback to improve your flying skills.
+- A 1-hour one-on-one flying lesson with any of our Certified Flight Instructors (a $60+ value, valid for 2 months).
+Use this if you need extra help understanding concepts from the course, if you need assistance setting/using your flight simulator, or if you want to get real-time feedback to improve your flying skills.

 Compare with traditional online ground schools

-There are many options for online ground schools on the market.
-However, our course is the only ground school focusing the content to help flight simulation enthusiasts learn the fundamental skills needed in a group environment.
+We know there are many options for online ground schools.
+However, our course is the only ground school focused on helping flight sim enthusiasts learn the fundamental knowledge in an interactive, engaging, and supportive a group environment.